Five Reasons Why Now is a Good Time to Move to a Senior Living Community

 The best senior living communities are vibrant places full of options for you to build a meaningful life.
 They offer diverse programming, life-long learning, and the opportunity to build new relationships.
 At Hebrew SeniorLife, we believe that the later years in life can be among the most fulfilling, and our senior living communities offer ample opportunity for you to live according to your wishes and values.
 For example, our award-winning Vitalize 360 wellness program pairs residents to work one-on-one with a coach who will help you set and achieve meaningful goals.

 Peace of mind.

-Today, with nearly all residents and staff vaccinated, life in communities like Orchard Cove and NewBridge on the Charles looks almost exactly the same as it did before the pandemic.
+Today, with nearly all residents and staff vaccinated, life in communities like Orchard Cove and NewBridge on the Charles looks a lot like it did before the pandemic.
+Residents feel good knowing that the management team is closely monitoring the newest developments related to the Delta variant and is ready to quickly respond to whatever the pandemic might bring, with policies that balance safety with quality of life.
 With all these details taken care of, our residents can focus their energy on the people and activities that matter most to them.

 Once you’re a resident of a community, there’s no need to worry any longer about the costs of home maintenance or what the value of it will be when you want to sell.
 In the Greater Boston area, the current real estate market is very strong for sellers, and the future of the market may be hard to predict.

 Hebrew SeniorLife offers a variety of senior living options, including independent living, assisted living, and enhanced living.
 There are options for every lifestyle and budget.